russelldorsey/osticket-prereqs/README.md

 <img width="1916" height="1032" alt="Screenshot 2026-02-26 114923" src="https://github.com/user-attachments/assets/73b4df55-cb6a-4a0b-b8a5-5521d79eafb6" />
 </p>
 <p>
 Notice that some extensions are not enabled.
 Return to IIS Manager, expand the Sites folder, then expand the Default Web Site folder, and click on osTicket.
 Double-click PHP Manager, then click on Enable or disable an extension.
 On the right side of ISS Manager under Actions, click Enable for the following extensions: php_imap.dll, php_intl.dll, and php_opcache.dll.
-After enabling these extensions, refresh the osTicket Installer site in Microsoft Edge and observe the changes.
+After enabling these extensions, refresh the osTicket Installer page in Microsoft Edge and observe the changes.
 </p>
 <br />